(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Burdock is nutritive and contains minerals such as calcium, phosphorous, and iron, as well as B vitamins (e.g. thiamine, riboflavin), and inulin.

 It is a diuretic and has antioxidant and blood cleansing properties.
+In fact, burdock root is one of the best "blood purifying" herbs.
 It also stimulates the liver and the gallbladder.

 If you cannot find fresh burdock roots in your part of the world, you can always use dried root to make a decoction (see below) or buy an alcohol-free tincture, which can be mixed in with the dog's food.

 As burdock is a healthy food with no toxicity found, it can be given to our dogs on a regular basis.
 Here are some examples of use in our dogs:

 Burdock is a highly effective herb for the detoxification of the body.
 Its chemical constituents can remove toxic substances that are increasingly threatening the health of our dogs.

 This herb enhances liver health and can be used as a long-term nutritive liver tonic to clean and build the blood.
 In particular, if you have an older dog, it is good to give this herb to your dog for liver support.

 Dogs with kidney and bladder diseases resulting from poor waste elimination can also benefit from this herb.
 Remember I said above that burdock is a diurectic?
 It helps to eliminate waste materials from the body via urine.